Jon McCracken: Second loan to Dundee

 On 1 February 2024, McCracken returned to Scottish Premiership club Dundee on loan until the end of the season while nearing recovery from his broken arm.
 McCracken made his second debut for Dundee on 2 March, in a home league game against Kilmarnock.
 He kept his first clean sheet for the Dark Blues on 13 March in a league win at home to Aberdeen.
 McCracken left Dundee at the end of his loan, and his parent club Norwich City announced in their released list that he would leave the club upon the expiry of his contract.

 Dundee

 On 21 June 2024, McCracken returned to Dundee, this time on a non-loan two-year contract.
 He made 20 Dundee first team appearances from the start of the season until late February, rotated with Trevor Carson.
 It was in this time McCracken was called up to the senior Scotland squad for the first time.
 However, from March onwards that season, boss Tony Docherty stuck with Carson as goalkeeper for the remainder of the season.
 He was mentioned as a possible Scotland squad call up with 5 Scottish goalkeepers injured for the end of season friendly in Liechtenstein.
+After missing the last few games due to injury, McCracken left Dundee at the end of the season.

+Bradford City

+In June 2026 he signed a three-year contract with Bradford City.
+McCracken started out impressively for the Bantams with four consecutive clean sheets in his first four games, the fourth of which coming in a EFL Cup tie against Championship club Burnley in which Bradford won a penalty shootout in part thanks to another McCracken save.